teamPERSEUS/Pomocode-GitHubService/README.md

 # Pomocode-GitHubService
-OAuth and GitHub data microservice for the Pomocode Application.
+GitHub OAuth and GitHub data microservice for the Pomocode Application.